StatsugiriLabs/Statsugiri/docs/backend-architecture.md

 ## `GET /api/teams`

-Get all recorded teams for every available format.
+Get all recorded team snapshots for every available format.
 Add `limit` and `offset` query params for pagination.
+Maximum limit of 50.
 Add `pokemon` query param to filter for teams featuring the specified Pokémon.

 ### Request